-Friday, 14th December 1877 (11.10 to 11.40 A.M.).
+Friday, 14th December, 1877 (11.10 to 11.40 A.M.)
 To-day, first one of the slates kept always in readiness, which I myself selected and cleaned, was laid open with a bit of slate-pencil upon the floor under the table.
 Now, while Slade had both his hands linked with ours upon the table, and his legs, turned sideways, were continually visible, writing, loudly perceptible by us all, began on the slate lying below.
-When we raised it, there were on it the words-"Truth will overcome all error!"
+When we raised it, there were on it the words - "Truth will overcome all error!"
 Next, two magnetic needles, a larger and a smaller one, both completely enclosed in glass cases, were placed close in front of W. Weber.
 Our hands were linked upon the table with those of Slade in the usual manner, and were at least one foot from the magnetic needle.
-Suddenly the small needle began to oscillate violently, till it got into constant rotation, while the larger one showed only slight agitations, which appeared to proceed from a shaking of the table.
-Since here, forces were manifestly at work (no matter what their origin) which were able to act upon the magnetism of bodies, I suggested to Slade the attempt, permanently to magnetise an unmagnetic steel-needle.
-Slade hesitated at first, and seemed to think our success doubtful.
-However, he was at once ready to consent to the proposition.
-I fetched a large number of steel knitting-needles, and
+Sudvisible, and towards the side away from the bed.
+I then returned the bed to its original place.